 It was sick--in effect, a conduit to a better place with limitless horizons.
 One thing about SLAP--it never relinquished its earnestnest about how, like awesome and amazing skating was/is.
 While Big Brother was trailblazing humor, irony, and epic road trips, SLAP documented the physical and mental intersection between skating, art, and random layout.
 If anything, it veered more into to the artistic side when skating became less hip-hop oriented; that void was never filled--well, maybe by Strength...

 Furthermore, the early issues, especially those few early "large" format ones, reminded me of some graf zine with the low-budget, black and white ads, and printing on which one could actually see the dots if one looked close enough.
 One of my favorite articles from the early years was the Pep interview that Andy Stone recorded on some obscure antiquated magnetic tape cassette format.
 According to the interview, when he sent it in to the mag, they had no way of transcribing it.
 That was it--no interview, his words lost to the sands of time.
-Although this was a logistical error that was never corrected, it drives home the point that absence of content can be just as
+Although this was a logistical error that was never corrected, it drives home the point that absence of content can be just as effective as presence.

 This whole way of looking at shit has been on my mind since I recently completed watching Sopranos seasons 3-6 on the OnDemand.
 Once you deduce that the screen going black indicates Tony's murder, the aftermath--blood, skull fragments and brain matter in the onion rings, Meadow seeing her father's head explode--is a million times more horrific than anything the cast and crew of a television program could have staged.
 This, after a fashion, is the cumulative effect of the early issues of SLAP: a handful of black and white photographs can impact the psyche (3:18) more powerfully than--oh, I don't know-- some dude's "private" skatepark broadcasting a s.k.a.t.e. "tournament" amongst your favorite pros via the interweb, an idea that would have blown my mind in 1992.